 - Shiitake mushroomsto taste

-- Fried tofu (abura-age)to taste
+- Aburaage (fried tofu pouch)to taste

-- Water5 cups
+- ★Water5 cups

 - ★Sake1 tbsp